tdwyer07/final_project_Tim_Dwyer/README.md

-# final_project_Tim_Dwyer - The correlation between Low Income and Unhealthy Diets
+# final_project_Tim_Dwyer - The correlation between Low Income and Food Insecurity
 This is for my final project in telling stories with data.

 ## Outline of Final Project